Virginia

 Highlights

-Covered Entities: Applies to insurance carriers, agents, insurance support organizations, or any other person required to be licensed, authorized to operate, or registered pursuant to Virginia’s insurance laws.
+Covered Entities: Applies to any individual or nongovernmental entity licensed, authorized to operate, or registered, or required to be licensed, authorized to operate, or registered pursuant to Virginia’s insurance laws.

-Security Standard: Must develop, implement, and maintain a written comprehensive information security program based on the entity’s risk assessment that contains administrative, technical, and physical safeguards appropriate to:
+Security Standard: Each licensee must develop, implement, and maintain a comprehensive written information security program based on the licensee’s assessment of risk that contains administrative, technical, and physical safeguards commensurate with:

-- The size and complexity of the business;
+- The size and complexity of the licensee;

-- The nature and scope of the entity’s activities, including its use of third-party service providers; and
+- The nature and scope of the licensee’s activities, including its use of third-party service providers; and

 - The sensitivity of the nonpublic information used or in the licensee’s possession, custody, or control.

-Consumer Notification: A licensee that maintains consumers' nonpublic information shall notify the consumer of any cybersecurity event without unreasonable delay after making a determination or receiving notice the cybersecurity event has occurred, if consumers' nonpublic information was accessed and acquired by an unauthorized person or such licensee reasonably believes consumers' nonpublic information was accessed and acquired by an unauthorized person and the cybersecurity event has a reasonable likelihood of causing or has caused identity theft or other fraud to such consumers.
+Consumer Notification: A licensee must notify consumers of any Cybersecurity Event without unreasonable delay after making a determination or receiving notice that the Cybersecurity Event has occurred, if consumers' nonpublic information was accessed and acquired by an unauthorized person or such licensee reasonably believes consumers' nonpublic information was accessed and acquired by an unauthorized person and the cybersecurity event has a reasonable likelihood of causing or has caused identity theft or other fraud.

 Regulatory Notification: A licensee shall notify the Virginia Commissioner of Insurance as promptly as possible, but in event no later than 3 business days from a determination that a cybersecurity event has occurred.